Lisa Ling: CBS News (2023–2025)

 On May 31, 2023, it was announced that Ling was hired as contributor for CBS News, reporting in-depth stories for its programs including CBS News Sunday Morning.
-She got laid off on Oct 30, 2025 with seven other on-air personalities, all of whom are women.
-Four among the eight are persons of color.
+She got laid off on Oct 30, 2025 with seven other on-air personalities.

 Personal life

 In 2004, Ling met businessman Philip Levine of Florida through mutual friends.
 They started dating and were engaged on February 18, 2005.
 In October of that year, she broke it off, telling People magazine the main reason was their busy schedules, especially the frequent global travel required by her job.

 On January 3, 2007, she announced her engagement to radiation oncologist Paul Song.
 They married on May 26, 2007, in Los Angeles, California.
 The wedding party included guests such as Connie Chung, one of Lisa's personal heroes, and actresses Kelly Hu and Diane Farr.

 On June 7, 2009, she was awarded an honorary doctorate from National University, and gave the commencement speech there.

 Ling gave birth to her first child, a daughter named Jett Ling Song, on March 8, 2013.
 She gave birth to a second child, a daughter named Ray Ling Song, on June 6, 2016.
 The family resides in Santa Monica, California.

 Her younger sister, Laura Ling, also a journalist, was managing editor of Vanguard at Current TV and a host and reporter on E!
 Network.
 In March 2009 Laura and her colleague Euna Lee were detained by North Korea for illegal entry into the country.
 They had been attempting to film refugees along the border with China.
 In June, they were sentenced to 12 years in a labor prison for illegal entry into North Korea, and unspecified hostile acts.
 North Korea released Laura and Euna on August 4, 2009, after a visit from former U.S. President Bill Clinton.
 Lisa and Laura Ling went on to collaborate on a book, Somewhere Inside: One Sister's Captivity in North Korea and the Other's Fight to Bring Her Home, published in May 2010.

 Lisa Ling identifies herself as a "die-hard feminist".

-At the age of 40, Ling was diagnosed with attention deficit disorder.
+At the age of 40, Ling was diagnosed with attention deficit hyperactivity disorder.